Never Summer Swift Review

-At first glance, one might think the Never Summer Swift is a powder specific board.
+At first glance, one might think the Never Summer Swift is a powder-specific board.
 In reality, it performs well all around the mountain.
-It has a gentle swallowtail, and an insert pack to support a wide range of stances and features the company's rocker camber profile.
-Every Never Summer board is made with rocker in the middle and camber tip and tail, and their different profiles are differentiated through the strength and distribution of the camber.
-The Swift has less rocker up front as it bends toward the nose and a strongly bowed camber section underneath the back foot.
+It has a gentle swallowtail, and an insert pack to support a wide range of stances.
+The Swift features the company's rocker camber profile.
+Every Never Summer board is made with rocker in the middle and camber tip and tail.
+Their different profiles are differentiated through the strength and distribution of the camber.
+The Swift has less camber near the front foot and a strongly bowed camber section underneath the back foot.

-The rocker also allowed for a very surf styled ride when the terrain was bumpy.
+The rocker also allowed for a very surf-styled ride when the terrain was bumpy.
 It became a very accurate and nimble craft as it was very easy to disengage the edges to slash out the nose and tail.
-Surf inspired cutbacks of the nose were a strength of this board due to the intersection of rocker and camber.
+Surf-inspired cutbacks off the nose were a strength of this board due to the intersection of rocker and camber.

 The quick movement allowed us to find incredibly fun lines in between the bumps.
-The Swift provided to be pretty susceptible to large bumps, especially if we were off-balance.
+The Swift proved to be pretty susceptible to large bumps, especially if we were off-balance.
 We could easily get knocked off our line and didn't feel as if the board could blast through chop as securely as other models.
-It was very maneuverable when sized appropriately, and avoiding the bumps became a fun challenge of slashing and agility.
+It was very maneuverable when sized appropriately.
+Then avoiding the bumps became a fun challenge of slashing and agility.
 The play comes from the rocker, and the security comes from the camber.